Customs operate blue, green and red channels at most ports and airports on the island of Ireland.

 50g of perfume and 250ml of eau de toilette

-Customs Duty, Excise Duty and VAT, where applicable, are charged on goods in excess of the duty free allowances.
+Customs duty, excise duty and VAT (sales tax), where applicable, are charged on goods in excess of the duty-free allowances.

 Sales Tax (VAT) refunds

 Retail Export Scheme, if you live outside of the EU, you can claim back a portion of the VAT on purchases made during your stay in the Republic of Ireland.
 Most retailers participate in this VAT refund scheme and you can ask for a VAT refund form in the store once you've made your purchases.